 Immediately there are comments passed about the game’s realistic graphics and movement.
 We have not actually shot at anything yet but already half the group are impressed (easily pleased, and lightweights).
 There is no “training” as such but this is cleverly weaved into the first part of the story, duck under this, jump over that, press that button, not exciting but necessary.

-We stumble upon our first sign of action, some sort of worker clearly despatched in a very clinical manor (claret everywhere).
+We stumble upon our first sign of action, some sort of worker clearly despatched in a very clinical manner (claret everywhere).
 Things are now starting to really look up.
-This is pretty much the point it jumps into your usual FPS experience, shoot and move, shoot and move, grenade, move and shoot, etc. Once you get use to the controls (a lot like Call of Duty: World at War) it is very easily picked up.
+This is pretty much the point it jumps into your usual FPS experience, shoot and move, shoot and move, grenade, move and shoot, etc. Once you get used to the controls (a lot like Call of Duty: World at War) it is very easily picked up.

 We were all impressed with the computers AI, especially when they seem to team up to perform devastating flanking manoeuvres.
 We had the difficulty set on average and were pleased with how it played.
-We did die once but were not finding it to frustrating to play, yet.
+We did die once but were not finding it too frustrating to play, yet.

 Through the first section and onto a bit of the storyline.
 This plays out around you, on video screens as you look into other rooms through the windows.
 It is all fully interactive and keeps up the cinematic feel.

-At this point we decided to grab another tin and have a drain break for the smaller bladdered players.
+At this point, we decided to grab another tin and have a drain break for the smaller bladdered players.
 We left the rains in the hands of our least experienced gamer, ‘Gibbo’, and told him to go for a wonder while we went about our business.
 While grabbing 4 cold ones from the kitchen fridge I heard a half whispered-half shout “S**T” come from next door.

 My instant response was “what have you done, you better not have wasted all our grenades”.
 He said that he thought he had seen something, but then it wasn’t there.
 We decided to swap his next tin to a glass of water and told him to say no to drugs.
-The usual FPS one man army format then picked up again.
+The usual FPS one-man army format then picked up again.
 Move and shoot, shoot and move…

-Along with the interactive visual story line you pick up files and notes containing text information supporting the story, but we did not read these, we simply carved a channel of dead bodies along our chosen path.
+Along with the interactive visual storyline you pick up files and notes containing text information supporting the story, but we did not read these, we simply carved a channel of dead bodies along our chosen path.
 You can carry three weapons and some different types of grenades, they all pretty much to the standard “boom splat” damage.

 We were well into our case of ale before we started to get inklings this was not like any other FPS any of us had played.
 It started small, someone saying “did you hear that?” or “what’s that, oh… nothing there”.
 But as you play through the game you descend deeper into quite a disturbing tale of paranormal/secret government experiments.

-The little things that people “thought” they had seen or heard soon make shape in a way that had us all proclaiming in unison “S**T, WTF, RUN”.
+The little things that people “thought” they had seen or heard soon take shape in a way that had us all proclaiming in unison “S**T, WTF, RUN”.
 Again I do not want to spoil the game for anyone but the game had subtly changed, without us knowing, into a survival horror experience.

 To get a grasp of how good this game is picture this: You walk into a house and hear voices coming from a room; you do not enter but decide to listen.
 The voices are more or less all saying things along the same lines as; “Don’t open it, S**t.
 Shoot her SHOOT HER… RUN RUN RUN, LEAVE THE MED PACK JUST GET OUT OF THERE… I think she is F**K, DIE DIE DIE, press B, PRESS B!!!!
 NOOOO”.
-Upon entering the room you find four grown men, all half cut and sat round a TV in a dark room.
-As my mates missus did.
-She could not stop laughing at us, until she watched the next encounter.
+Upon entering the room you find four grown men, all half cut and sat around a TV in a dark room.
+As my mate’s missus did.
+She could not stop laughing at us until she watched the next encounter.